samrat131/column-sortable/README.md

 # Laravel Column Sortable

 Sort laravel model view list by database column or field wise

 ## Installation

-To use cloumn-sortable in your project, please use Composer to add the package to your laravel applications
+To use this package in your project, please use Composer to add the package to your laravel applications

 ```
 composer require samrat131/column-sortable